philips-software/amp-embedded-infra-lib/documents/NetworkConnections.rst

 ===================

 The data sent over TCP and similar streaming connections are handled via Connection and ConnectionObserver objects.
 A Connection object represents the network towards which data is sent or received, a ConnectionObserver represents the application side handling sent or received data.
-The C++ wrapper for Lightweight IP therefore supports a class ConnectionLwIP; the HttpClientImpl class derives from ConnectionObserver, since HttpClientImpl interprets received data, parses HTTP headers, and forwards body datay.
+For example, the C++ wrapper for Lightweight IP provides a class ConnectionLwIP which derives from Connection; the HttpClientImpl class derives from ConnectionObserver, since HttpClientImpl interprets received data, parses HTTP headers, and forwards body data.

 The lifetime of a Connection/ConnectionObserver pair is under control of the network stack, since the network stacks knows when a connection is alive and when it is terminated.
 The Connection object therefore derives from SharedOwnedObserver, which holds a SharedPtr to its SharedOwningSubject, which is the
 ConnectionObserver.
-When a connection is closed, the Connection and ConnectionObserver objects
+When a connection is closed, the Connection object is destructed, and thereby releases its control over its ConnectionObserver, which typically results in the ConnectionObserver being destructed.

 .. uml::